HHS-EVGP/2025-Season/README.md

 The Harrisonburg High School Electric Vehicle Grand Prix team is a student-run racing team that builds an electric car and races it in an endurance race.
 As of 2025, we are a four-year-old team, and from the start, live data has been an important part of our race strategy.

-### Program Structure

-The car collects data from some analog sources, the onboard electrical system, and a GPS unit, storing it in an SQLite database.
-At the same time, the car transmits

 #

 ### Prerequisites